-Infections From Fungus: Cory catfish are the cutest little guys, but they can get infected from fungus.
-So if you see them acting edgy and scratching themselves, then definitely they are infected from fungus.
+Infections From Fungus: Cory catfish are the cutest little guys, but they can get infected by fungus.
+So if you see them acting edgy and scratching themselves, then definitely they are infected with fungus.
 Additionally, you can observe erratic movement and cotton-like tufts on their bodies.

 You should separate the infected fish and change all the water with a thorough aquarium cleaning.
 However, OTC medication can kill the fungi off.